 Not every customer’s feedback can be incorporated and addressed because, as we mentioned earlier, not every customer is a great fit.
 However, project managers need to effectively exercise and communicate strict degrees of project control even for customers who are great fits and conversation sparks are flying.

 By talking to customers, project managers can help prioritize company goals with better optics and steer companies away from projects that have no ROI.
 While customer feedback is important, not everything is a priority.

-Customers can and do get carried away when it comes to expressing their needs and providing their feedback.
+Customers can and do get carried away when it comes to expressing their needs and providing feedback.
 It’s counterproductive to agree to everything or to even acknowledge everything they say as gospel or command.
-In fact, customers show far greater notions of engagement when they can simply have a conversation about their need.
+In fact, customers show far greater notions of engagement when they can simply have a conversation about their needs.
 The occasional “No” will go a lot further than constant the “Yes”.
 It demonstrates solid project control that adheres to a set road map.
-It demonstrates confidence in knowledge of a particular industry.
+It demonstrates confidence in the knowledge of a particular industry.
 And it reminds the customer that the relationship is mutual.

 Before you can satisfy the customer, you have to satisfy the project by having the right tools for the job.
-ProjectManager.com offers an online and collaborative platform to plan, monitor and report on your project in real-time, which gives you the information you need to better serve your customers.
+ProjectManager offers an online and collaborative platform to plan, monitor and report on your project in real-time, which gives you the information you need to better serve your customers.
 Try our project management software with this free 30-day trial by clicking the banner below.